News + Articles

 5. Support Gum and Tooth Health

-Eat a balanced diet rich in vitamins C and D to keep gums strong.
-Don’t skip treatment for gum inflammation or decay in nearby teeth—your bridge relies on them for support.
+Eat a balanced diet rich in vitamins C and D to keep your teeth and gums strong.
+Don’t skip treatment for gum inflammation or decay in surrounding teeth; your bridge relies on them for support.

 Frequently Asked Questions